hi-lavanya/demo/README.md

 # demo
-This is a demo file for git understanding
+This is a demo file for understanding GIT
+Author: Lavanya Sharma